Notes

 Once the master bedroom.
 A chest, a bed, a soaring hearth, a small corner closet.

-The chest at the foot of the bed is partly overtaken by webbed mycelium.
+Chest at the foot of the bed, partly overtaken by webby mycelium.

 - It’s stuck shut, takes a Might roll to open.
-Inside are two antimycotic syringes, a burn salve, a bottle of laudanum, a small pouch of Grisodate (enough to make 4 units of tonic.)
+Inside: 2 antimycotic syringes, a burn salve, a bottle of laudanum, a small pouch of Grisodate (enough to make 4 units of tonic.)

 3.2.1 | man nest